Chainflow/oasis-mission-control/INSTRUCTIONS.md

 ## 1.You can run this installation script to setup the monitoring tool

 - One click installation to download grafana, telegraf and influxdb.
-- Also it will create the databases(oasis and telegraf).
+- The script will also create the required databases (oasis and telegraf).
 If you configure different database names make sure to create those in influxDB.
-- If you are running telegraf on someother node run script by giving --remote-hosted flag so that the script don't start telegraf in current node (ex: ./install_script.sh --remote-hosted)
+- If you are running telegraf on a remote node run the script using the --remote-hosted flag so the script don't start telegraf on the current node (ex: ./install_script.sh --remote-hosted)
-- Here you can find
+- Here you can find the
 [script file](https://github.com/Chainflow/oasis-mission-control/script/install_script.sh).
 - To run script
 ```bash